 To operate efficiently and effectively, the center must have appropriate management.
 The long-term mission and goals of the organization should guide center management.
 Management of a health center is a team process with well-defined lines of authority and responsibility.
 Adequate infrastructure must be in place including finance, management information systems, and communications.

-Board Authority, Board Composition, Conflict of Interest Policy
+Board Authority, Board Composition

 A board of directors must govern community health centers, which has full authority and responsibility to establish program policies.
 The board of directors should govern within the context of a long-term strategic mission and goals, as well as an annual operating plan.
 A majority of the board members must represent users of the center’s services.
 A set of by-laws governing the organization should be maintained by the center.
 The by-laws should describe the structure and functions of the Board, and meet the requirements of federal, state, and local laws and regulations.